 Original Medicare generally doesn’t cover treatment outside the United States and its territories (Guam, Puerto Rico, U.S. Virgin Islands, American Samoa, and Northern Mariana Islands), and Medicare prescription drug plans do not cover outpatient medications purchased outside the United States.

-There are very limited exceptions where Medicare might pick up the tab (with the patient paying 20 percent of the approved amount, plus the Part B deductible if outpatient care is covered).
+There are very limited exceptions where Medicare might pick up some of the cost.
 But foreign hospitals do not have to submit claims to Medicare; if you qualify for coverage, you might have to submit your own itemized bill for reimbursement.

 Original Medicare coverage outside the United States and U.S. territories is limited to these circumstances:

 Other than those situations, Medicare does not reimburse for care provided outside the United States.
 So if you’re approaching Medicare enrollment and you’ve got a bit of wanderlust, it’s imperative that you seek out supplemental coverage that will protect you in case of a medical emergency outside the United States.

 If you’re adding a Medigap plan to supplement your Original Medicare, six of the Medigap plan design options provide coverage for medical emergencies outside the United States.
 Plans C, D, F, G, M, and N cover medical emergencies while traveling, as long as medical care starts within 60 days of leaving the United States.

 In most states, Medigap plans are only available with no medical underwriting during your initial enrollment period (and very limited special enrollment periods), so it’s wise to plan ahead and choose Medigap coverage with international emergency benefits if you think you might travel during retirement.

 With a Medigap plan that covers foreign travel emergencies, the patient pays a $250 deductible plus 20 percent coinsurance, and there’s a lifetime benefit maximum of $50,000.